 The system also uses this file to generate the

-The system uses this file to generate each domain's pool and configure each user's pool.
+The systems uses this file to generate each domain's pool.

 All domain pools use these defaults unless a

 cPanel & WHM cannot clean up configurations or other related files when you manually remove RPMs.
 If you manually remove RPMs, you could remove dependencies in which your hosted websites require.